 Decking, Lawn & Raised Beds

-Our client was keen to completely redesign their large, rectangular lawned garden in Girton, Cambridgeshire, to include decking, a new pathway and raised vegetable beds.
+Our client was keen to completely redesign their large, rectangular lawned garden in Girton, Cambridgeshire.
+It was to include raised decking, a new pathway and raised vegetable beds.

-We began by preparing an area for a large 1000-litre water butt that is connected to the house’s guttering to collect rainwater runoff to be used for gardening purposes.
-We then constructed the subframe and raised composite decking to completely conceal the water butt.
+We began by preparing an area for a large 1000-litre water butt.
+This water butt was connected to the house’s guttering to collect rainwater runoff to be used for gardening purposes.
+We then constructed the sub-frame and laid the composite decking to completely conceal the water butt.

-The raised decking has an attractive brushed stainless steel balustrade with glass panelling and recessed energy-efficient LED lights installed along each edge for both aesthetics and safety.
+The raised decking has an attractive brushed stainless steel balustrade with glass panels.
+It also has recessed energy-efficient LED lights installed along each edge for both aesthetics and safety.
 In front of the decked area, we created new flower beds and planted young lavender.

 We then laid a smooth, water-permeable resin bound gravel pathway to the side of the house and down the side of the lawn to the bottom of the garden, leading to an existing summer house/garden office.

 We paved a section on the opposite side of the garden to the path with Indian sandstone paving slabs to act as a surface for the six raised vegetable/flower beds that we constructed from Grade 1 timber sleepers.
-This paved area with the raised beds was separated from view with an attractive wooden screen.
+An attractive wooden screen separated the paved area from the raised beds.

 The existing lawn wasn’t in the best shape, so we stripped the grass, prepared the area and re-turfed the entire lawn with fresh, lush turf.